dfinity/examples/motoko/invoice-canister/bounty-task-checklist.md

   - [x] https://github.com/dfinity/invoice-canister/issues/16
     ㅤWhile adding the `CertifiedMap` library is a potential option for future development, all the calls have been made update calls (as well as discussion regarding why in the non-generated developer docs):

-    - [x] `src/Invoice.mo::get_invoice()` (line 292).
+    - [x] `src/Invoice.mo::get_invoice()` (line 347).
-    - [x] `src/Invoice.mo::get_caller_balance()` (line 311, previousily `get_balance`).
+    - [x] `src/Invoice.mo::get_caller_balance()` (line 3369, previousily `get_balance`).
-    - [x] `src/Invoice.mo::get_caller_address()` (line 292, previousily `get_account_identifier`).
+    - [x] `src/Invoice.mo::get_caller_address()` (line 422, previousily `get_account_identifier`).
-    - [x] `src/Invoice.mo::to_other_address_format()` (line 750).
+    - [x] `src/Invoice.mo::to_other_address_format()` (line 922).

 ### [SEC-F30] Funds can get stuck in invoice accounts #13 ###
   - [x] https://github.com/dfinity/invoice-canister/issues/13
     ㅤNow any amount more than the transfer fee cost can be transferred out of an invoice subaccount by its creator or those on its verify permission list.
 If the invoice has not yet been verified, this could serve as a refund; if the invoice has already been verified, this method can be used to recover those funds.
 It should be noted this is not a refund for invoices already verified as those funds are moved to the creator's subaccount when the balance paid is confirmed to be greater or equal to the invoice's amount due.
 Since the verification and balance recovery methods are synchronized by invoice id, a call to recover funds will only happen after the invoice verification is complete (see [SEC-F05] above).
-The `recover_invoice_subaccount_balance` also has extensive E2E testing.
+The `recover_invoice_subaccount_balance()` also has extensive E2E testing and demonstrates testing of nearly all the invoice canister's functionality.
-    - [x] `src/Invoice.mo::recover_invoice_subaccount_balance()` (lines 613-738).
+    - [x] `src/Invoice.mo::recover_invoice_subaccount_balance()` (lines 751-910).
-    - [x] `src/modules/Types.mo::recover_invoice_subaccount_balance` (lines 399-441).
+    - [x] `src/modules/Types.mo::recover_invoice_subaccount_balance` (lines 402-442).
     - [x] `test/e2e/src/tests/recover_invoice_subaccount_balance.test.js.mo`
      ㅤ✶ (entire file, each token has its own test subsuite, in addition to non-token specific tests).

 ### [SEC-F20] Controller of canister could take all funds by upgrading 12 ###
   - [x] https://github.com/dfinity/invoice-canister/issues/12
     ㅤImplementating access control can get very complicated, particularly if the objective is to use the invoice canister for managing the finances of a DAO.
 While not impossible, it is beyond the scope of this bounty.
 That being said an allowed creators list is added such that the original invoice canister installer has the unique right to add or remove principals from the allowed creators list.
 It should be noted other than this (and the fact they are the original installer) they have no special rights: for instance if they are not an invoice's creator or on its get or verify permissions list, they cannot get or verify or recover funds of that invoice by calling the canister's API; similarly they cannot arbitrarily transfer funds out of any subaccount with the code base as it is.
 As for principals on the allowed creators list, they too can call every method of the invoice canister API except adding, removing or getting the allowed creators list.
+In addition to the logic added in code there is extension dicussion of this in the `docs/DesignDocs.md` (lines 33-54).
     _ㅤThere is a simple implementation of adding a 'delegatedAdministrator' who would also have the ability to add and remove allowed creators, originally as an optional deployment argument and then with an "official" getter and setter in the API list, as this might be a useful feature for the invoice canister to have (a developer could setup and maintain the canister for a storefront, and give the storefront the "administrator" access control while still being able to do DX tech support/dev ops; or for blackholing the canister), but this is left as an exercise for the developer to implement as there are libraries that can do that and much more out there if that is a needed feature (that code is tag commited[^4])._

     ㅤTo see all the related code:
-    - [x] `src/module/Types.mo` (lines 65-133, add/remove/get allowed creators list API types).
+    - [x] `src/module/Types.mo` (lines 68-147, add/remove/get allowed creators list API types).
-    - [x] `src/Invoice.mo::allowedCreatorsList_` (line 66, stable principal array).
+    - [x] `src/Invoice.mo::allowedCreatorsList_` (line 65, stable principal array).
-    - [x] `src/Invoice.mo::add_allowed_creator()` (lines 232-252).
+    - [x] `src/Invoice.mo::add_allowed_creator()` (lines 278-307).
-    - [x] `src/Invoice.mo::remove_allowed_creator()` (lines 539-575).
+    - [x] `src/Invoice.mo::remove_allowed_creator()` (lines 311-334).
-    - [x] `src/Invoice.mo::get_allowed_creators_list()` (lines 769-805).
+    - [x] `src/Invoice.mo::get_allowed_creators_list()` (lines 338-343).
     - [x] `test/e2e/src/tests/allowedCreatorsList.test.js.mo` (entire file, test subsuites for all the above methods).
     - [x] `test/e2e/src/tests/*.test.js` (used by most other test suites as well).